 - TAs are supervised by the course instructor.
 Students should arrange to meet with the instructor prior to the beginning of the teaching assignment to discuss expectations and deadlines. - Instructors should provide TAs sufficient instructions at the beginning of the TA assignment and TAs are expected to fulfill all reasonable requests made by an instructor.
-Conflicts regarding expectations that cannot be resolved between the instructor and TA should be discussed with the Bioengineering director of graduate studies. - TAs should expect to attend scheduled classes for the course to which they have been assigned unless specified otherwise by the course instructor. - Students may not TA a course in which they are enrolled. - Registering for courses that conflict with a TA assignment after the assignment is finalized is not permitted. - Students may not accept more than three (3) TA assignments unless express permission by the Bioengineering director of graduate studies is given. - More than one TA may be assigned to a class and these TAs are expected to work collaboratively with other TAs and graders. - If a student is planning to pursue an academic career, he/she is encouraged to request more involved TA assignments.
+Conflicts regarding expectations that cannot be resolved between the instructor and TA should be discussed with the Bioengineering director of graduate studies. - TAs should expect to attend scheduled classes for the course to which they have been assigned unless specified otherwise by the course instructor. - Students may not TA a course in which they are enrolled. - Registering for courses that conflict with a TA assignment after the assignment is finalized is not permitted. - Students may not accept more than two (2) TA assignments unless express permission by the Bioengineering director of graduate studies is given. - More than one TA may be assigned to a class and all TAs are expected to work collaboratively with each other and graders assigned to the class. - If a student is planning to pursue an academic career, they are encouraged to request more involved TA assignments.
 Request for such assignments must be made to the Bioengineering director of graduate studies prior to the end of the semester directly preceding the TA assignment.
 It may not be possible to accommodate all requests.